Alonso signs extension with Dolphins; Brown finishes visit

-MIAMI (AP) -- Linebacker Kiko Alonso has signed a contract extension with the Miami Dolphins through 2020.
+MIAMI (AP) -- Linebacker Kiko Alonso is staying in town, likely at a new position.

-The deal was announced Tuesday as free agent linebacker Zach Brown concluded a two-day visit with the Dolphins without reaching a contract agreement.
+Alonso signed a contract extension with the Miami Dolphins through 2020, the team said Tuesday.
+The deal was announced as free agent linebacker Zach Brown concluded a two-day visit without reaching a contract agreement.

+Linebacker was perhaps the weakest area on the Dolphins' defense in 2016, and last week they signed former Steelers middle linebacker Lawrence Timmons to a $12 million, two-year contract.

+That makes it probable Alonso will move from the middle to the outside in 2017.

 The Dolphins had placed a $3.9 million first-round tender on Alonso earlier, making it likely he would remain with the team in 2017.

-Alonso started 15 games in 2016, his first season with the Dolphins, and led them with 115 tackles.
+He started 15 games in 2016, his first season with the Dolphins, and helped them make the playoffs for the first time since 2008 under new coach Adam Gase.

+''This is where I want to be, and I'm just excited that it's official that I'm staying there,'' Alonso said. ''I love the coaches, I love my teammates.
+I know we're building something special here, and I want to be a part of it.''

+Alonso led Miami last season with 115 tackles.
 He had four fumble recoveries, which tied for the NFL lead, and two interceptions.

-Brown made the Pro Bowl for the first time last season when he led the Bills with 149 tackles, and they're interested in re-signing him.
+The Dolphins still need to fill one outside linebacker spot, which is why they're interested in Brown.
+He made the Pro Bowl for the first time last season when he led the Bills with 149 tackles, and they're interested in re-signing him.

+He met last week with the Raiders, but they signed former Dolphins linebacker Jelani Jenkins on Monday.

 ---